Inquests & Inquiries

 expertise & experience

 John is regularly instructed to represent families, individual doctors and trusts at inquests particularly in cases involving complex expert evidence.
-Recent inquests include the death a baby who was given a continuous infusion of phenytoin after a prescribing error; the death of a hospital patient from haemorrhage following a Whipple’s procedure; the death of an elderly patient following a fall in hospital and the death of an elderly care home resident after a GP failed to diagnose cellulitis.
+Inquests include the death a baby who was given a continuous infusion of phenytoin after a prescribing error; the death of a hospital patient from haemorrhage following a Whipple’s procedure; the death of an elderly patient following a fall in hospital and the death of an elderly care home resident after a GP failed to diagnose cellulitis.

 Between 2005 and 2008 John was counsel to the Broadmoor Inquiry into the death of a patient at the high security hospital.
-This extensive inquiry, chaired by Robert Francis QC, produced a 300 page report with detailed recommendations for the reorganisation of care at Broadmoor: please click here for a copy.
+This extensive inquiry, chaired by Robert Francis KC, produced a 300 page report with detailed recommendations for the reorganisation of care at Broadmoor: please click here for a copy.

 The report paid tribute to John’s “energy, dedication and skill“.